awsdocs/amazon-ec2-user-guide-windows/doc_source/xen-drivers-overview.md

 The AWS PV driver components are listed in the Windows registry under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services`\.
 These driver components are as follows: `XENBUS`, xeniface, xennet, xenvbd, and xenvif\.

 AWS PV also has a driver component named LiteAgent, which runs as a Windows service\.
 It handles tasks such as shutdown and restart events from the API\.
 You can access and manage services by running `Services.msc` from the command line\.
+This component runs on all instance types including C5 and M5\.
+Updating to AWS PV 8\.2 also updates the LiteAgent and adds multiple bug fixes\.

 ### Installing the Latest AWS PV Drivers<a name="aws-pv-download"></a>